-One of the messages of the film is that feelings aren’t good, or bad, they just are.
-And not only that, they have a purpose.
-Learning to understand the purpose of the feelings is a powerful thing.
-Instead of feeling bad that you are experiencing certain feelings, and shaming yourself for those feelings, you can learn to feel your feelings, understand what those feelings are telling you, and then decide what action you should take based on what you are experiencing.
+One of the messages of the film is that emotions aren’t good, or bad, they just are.
+And not only that but they also have a purpose.
+Learning to understand the purpose of the emotions is a powerful thing.
+Instead of judging and shaming yourself negatively for experiencing certain feelings, you can learn to feel them without judgement.
+You can learn to understand what your emotions are trying to tell you, and then what action you should take based on what you are experiencing.

 In the film Inside Out, the main character Joy, gives a breakdown of what each feeling’s purpose is: Fear is “good at keeping Riley safe,” Disgust “basically keeps Riley from being poisoned, physically and socially,” Anger “cares very deeply about things being fair,” Joy’s job is to keep Riley happy, and Joy doesn’t understand what Sadness is supposed to do, and keeps trying to prevent Sadness from having any influence on Riley.

 As the film goes on it becomes apparent that Sadness has a very important role to play for Riley.
 When Joy finally understands Sadness’s purpose, she encourages Sadness to play her part.
 With the help of Sadness, Riley is able to get the help she needs to adjust to the changes and challenges she is facing in her life.

 When the brain is functioning in a healthy balanced way, feelings are produced by experiences.
 For example, in the movie fear is caused by Riley encountering dangerous situations, disgust is caused by encountering unappealing food or social situations, and anger is brought on by perceived unfairness.